-The board, with guidance from the remuneration and nomination committee, determines the remuneration structure of all Key Management Personnel having regard to the Consolidated Entity's strategic goals, scale and scope of operations and other relevant factors, including experience and qualifications, length of service, market practice (including available data concerning remuneration paid by other listed companies, in particular companies of comparable size and nature) and the duties and responsibilities of the Key Management Personnel.
+The Board, with guidance from the Remuneration and Nomination Committee, determines the remuneration structure of all Key Management Personnel having regard to the Consolidated Entity's strategic goals, scale and scope of operations and other relevant factors, including experience and qualifications, length of service, market practice (including available data concerning remuneration paid by other listed companies, in particular companies of comparable size and nature) and the duties and responsibilities of the Key Management Personnel.

 Fixed cash short-term employment benefits: The Key Management Personnel of the Company are paid a fixed amount per annum plus applicable employer superannuation contributions, where applicable.
-The non-executive directors of the Company are paid a maximum aggregate base remuneration of \$500,000 per annum inclusive of employer superannuation contributions where applicable, to be divided as the board determines appropriate.
+The Non-Executive Directors of the Company are paid a maximum aggregate base remuneration of \$500,000 per annum inclusive of employer superannuation contributions where applicable, to be divided as the Board determines appropriate.

-During the year the aggregate fees paid to non-executive directors of the Company were as follows:
+During the year the aggregate fees paid to Non-Executive Directors of the Company were as follows:

-Director Office held Gross salary/fees and superannuation for the period Fees Special exertions Super- annuation Total fees Hammond, M. Non-Executive Director 40,635 5,600 - 46,235 Horn, M. 3 Alternate Director for Farhad Moshiri - 33,600 - 33,600 Johnson, W. Executive/Non-Executive Director 45,000 14,000 5,310 64,310 Khan, F. 1 Executive/Non-Executive Director 61,602 32,000 8,424 102,026 Madan, H.S.
-2 Non-Executive Chairman 35,821 14,000 4,483 54,304 Moshiri, F. 3 Non-Executive Director 22,404 - - 22,404 Richmond, M. Non-Executive Director/ Chairman - - 55,436 55,436 Total 205,462 99,200 73,653 378,315
+Director Office held Gross salary/fees and superannuation for the period Fees Special exertions Super- annuation Total fees Hammond, M. Non-Executive Director 40,635 5,600 - 46,235 Horn, M. 3 Alternate Director for Farhad Moshiri - 33,600 - 33,600 Johnson, W. Executive/Non-Executive Director 45,000 14,000 5,310 64,310 Khan, F.1 Executive/Non-Executive Director 61,602 32,000 8,424 102,026 Madan, H.S.2 Non-Executive Chairman 35,821 14,000 4,483 54,304 Moshiri, F.3 Non-Executive Director 22,404 - - 22,404 Richmond, M. Non-Executive Director/ Chairman - - 55,436 55,436 Total 205,462 99,200 73,653 378,315

-- Mr. Khan ceased being a director on 3 February 2011. - Mr. Madan ceased being a director on 3 February 2011.
-Mr. Moshiri ceased being a director on 3 February 2011.
+- 1. Mr. Khan ceased as a Director on 3 February 2011. - 2.
+Mr. Madan ceased as a Director on 3 February 2011. - 3.
+Mr. Moshiri ceased as a Director on 3 February 2011.